| how it all began |

 builds.

-As I began collecting monofigs I put them on a simple
+As I began collecting monofigs I put them in a simple

 display.
 I had no idea what I was going to do with